machikolacey/composermlacey/README.md

-9. On your terminal, run this code below to test migration
+9. On your CLI, run this code below to test migration

 ```bash